jsbisht/aws-developer-associate/iam.md

 You need not keep all the users in a the Management Account.
 You can instead use any one AWS account to hold all the users.

-- You essentially login to the login account or use identity fedration.
+- You essentially login to, say, non-production AWS account or use identity fedration.
 - Once logged in, we can role switch into other accounts of the AWS Organisation.

 ### Switch Role